eblot/homebrew-armeabi/README.md

         brew tap eblot/armeabi
         brew tap eblot/dvb

-8. Install the GCC native compiler (and its old dependencies)

-        brew install gcc49

-9. Install toolchains (and their dependencies)
+8. Install toolchains (and their dependencies)

-        brew install arm-eabi-gcc45 arm-eabi-gcc46 arm-eabi-gcc49
+        brew install arm-eabi-gcc45 arm-eabi-gcc46 arm-eabi-gcc49 arm-eabi-sdk ecosconfig
-        brew install arm-eabi-sdk ecosconfig

-10. Install DVB tools
+9. Install DVB tools

-        brew install redbutton-author
-        brew install opencaster dvbsnoop
+        brew install redbutton-author opencaster dvbsnoop

-11. Do not forget to move back files/directories from a previous installation, i.e. from `/usr/local-prev` to `/usr/local`
+10. Do not forget to move back the files and directories that you may want to keep from a previous installation, i.e. from `/usr/local-prev` to `/usr/local`.

+11. Take some time to clean up your `~/.bashrc` file that you may have customized with a previous installation.
+You should not need to define any `HOMEBREW`* environment variable(s).

 Configuration
 -------------